Sonic the Hedgehog 3: Gameplay

-Sonic 3 contains two types of "special stages".
+Sonic 3 contains two types of bonus stages.
 When the player collects at least 50 rings and passes a checkpoint, they can warp to the first type, which involves bouncing up a gumball machine-like corridor to earn power-ups by hitting a switch.
 Both sides of the corridor are lined with flippers, which disappear when the character bounces on them, and the switch drops when both flippers supporting it are removed.
 The corridor's floor contains a bounce pad, which also disappears after one use; falling afterwards causes the player to leave the stage with the most recent power-up collected.

 The second type, triggered by entering giant rings found in secret passages, involves running around a 3D map and passing through all of a number of blue spheres arranged in patterns.
 Passing through a blue sphere turns it red, and touching a red sphere causes the player to leave the stage, unless the player has just completed a cycle around an arrangement of blue spheres, in which case all of these spheres turn to harmless rings.
 Removing all of the blue spheres gives the player a Chaos Emerald; if Sonic (not Tails) collects all seven, he unlocks the ability to become Super Sonic, which makes him invincible to most obstacles.
 Failing to collect the seven Chaos Emeralds triggers a post-credits scene in which Robotnik and Knuckles taunt the player.

 Sonic 3 includes a competitive mode: two players, controlling Sonic, Tails, or Knuckles, race through one or all of five stages that do not appear in the main game.
 In these same stages, a single player can compete against the clock in time attacks.

 Sonic 3 & Knuckles

-Sonic the Hedgehog 3 and Sonic & Knuckles were planned as single game, but were released separately due to time constraints and cartridge size limitations.
+Sonic the Hedgehog 3 and Sonic & Knuckles were planned as a single game, but were released separately due to time constraints caused by a McDonald's promotion and cartridge size limitations.
 The Sonic & Knuckles cartridge features a "lock-on" adapter that allows other Genesis cartridges to be attached.
 Connecting the Sonic 3 cartridge creates a combined game, Sonic 3 & Knuckles.
-The lock-on function is available in most rereleases.
+The lock-on function is available in most re-releases.

 Sonic the Hedgehog 3 & Knuckles allows the player to play Sonic 3 levels as Knuckles or Sonic & Knuckles levels as Tails, or both Sonic and Tails.
 Other new features are the ability to collect Super Emeralds, unlocking new "Hyper" forms for Sonic and Knuckles and a "Super" form for Tails; improved save options; access to areas that Sonic or Tails could not previously access; altered boss forms; and an additional ending that shows Sonic returning the Master Emerald to Angel Island.